medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 :::

-On your Medusa server, add the following environment variable:
+On your Medusa backend, add the following environment variable:

 ```bash
 ADMIN_CORS=<ADMIN_URL>